nahuelpucciarelli/Attitude-Control-Cubesat/README.md

-# CubeSat Attitude Control System with Discrete LQI & Kalman Filter
+# CubeSat Attitude Control System

-This repository implements an**Attitude Determination and Control System (ADCS)** for a CubeSat using MATLAB & Simulink.
+This repository implements an **Attitude Determination and Control System (ADCS)** for a CubeSat using MATLAB & Simulink.
 The project focuses on stabilizing the spacecraft using reaction wheels with a *LQI controller* and a *Kalman Filter* for state estimation.

-## 🚀 Key Features
+## Key Features
 * **Dynamic Modeling:**
     * Full non-linear rigid body dynamics.
     * Inertia tensor calculation based on geometry (Structure + Reaction Wheels).